lawalm/Panda-Invasion/README.md

 ## Getting started

-Folow the instaructions below to get started with Panda Invasion
+Folow the instructions below to get started with Panda Invasion

 1. Make sure you have all requirements
 2. Download source Code